Skip to content

 • Different external guests shouldn’t see each other’s work

-• You need to maintain strict task-level access control
+• You need strict task-level access control

 Best practices for guest security